Bitcoin myths (and facts)

 One in five Australians (22%) falsely believe Bitcoin is a physical currency.

-Unlike traditional currencies, cryptocurrencies like Bitcoin are built on a blockchain platform, which makes them entirely digital.
-They are also decentralised, which means they are not controlled by a government or central authority.
+Unlike traditional currencies, cryptocurrencies like Bitcoin are built on a digital ledger known as a blockchain, which means they only exist online.
+The Bitcoin network is also decentralised, which means it is not controlled by a government or central authority.

 Some investors believe that owning cryptocurrency can diversify your investment portfolio because it exists outside typical investment markets, where the stock market, foreign exchange market and commodities are closely interconnected.